NASA-AMMOS/MMGIS/public/helps/ViewshedTool.md

 - _Checkbox_
   - Toggles the viewshed on and off.
-- _Editting Icon_
+- _Editing Icon_
-  - In the case of multiple viewsheds, if the viewshed is being editted, it means clicking and interacting with the map will set its observer point.
+  - In the case of multiple viewsheds, if the viewshed is being edited, it means clicking and interacting with the map will set its observer point.
 - _Viewshed Name_
-  - An edittable viewshed name.
+  - An editable viewshed name.
 - _3D_
   - Click to view the viewshed in 3D.
 (May not be supported depending on configuration.)
 - _Options_